AlyZei/Rush-hour-game-solver/README.md

 Classes for heuristics definition can be found in the folder "Heuristics".
 Classes for solving game states can be found in the folder "GameSolvers".

-Further details about classes and our project are explained in the pdf file titled "".
+Further details about classes and our project are explained in the pdf file titled "INF421".

+All files were written in collaboration with Celine Hajjar.